tbarmann/ripta-api/README.md

 Params

 * routeID (required)
-* serviceDay: 0 = Monday, 1 = Tuesday, etc. - default is all
+* serviceDay: Date in the form of YYYYMMDD - default is today
 * directionId: 0 | 1 - default is both - 0 is inbound, 1 is outbound

 Note that if a directionId is not specified, the response will appear to have duplicate stops.
 In fact, the stops with the same names are different stops: one is for one direction and the other is for the opposite direction.
 Often they are across the street from each other but share the same name.